 Today, we are using BigQuery to drive analytics across our platforms.
 Data from Atlas gets put into BigQuery through change streams and applications that are polling the oplog, then it gets pushed into Google Cloud Pub/Sub.
 The information gathered from that data is combined with our sales reporting to drive analytics.

 The reason behind this strategy is that the ticketing business relies heavily on real-time data.
 There are scenarios where we may look at older data to identify trends but for the most part we are focused on getting at live data.
 Having access to data in real time helps us make critical business decisions like whether to open up more sections of a venue or put on more shows.
 I can’t stress enough how important it is for us to have access to reliable, point-in-time data.
 Integrating MongoDB with Google services also provides us with the analytics necessary to personalize communication and deliver a better digital-first customer experience.

 Ticketek is part of a wider business called TEG which has a number of other companies across the live entertainment space, from content and promotions to venues.
 This results in customer data and transactional data in a number of different forms.
-We are currently assessing Atlas Data Lake because it would help us consolidate that data and query it using the MongoDB query language.
+We are currently assessing Atlas Data Federation because it would help us consolidate that data and query it using the MongoDB query language.

-When dealing with data in different forms it makes sense for us to consider Data Lake.
+When dealing with data in different forms it makes sense for us to consider Data Federation.
 It’s part of a technology base we trust and are comfortable with, meaning we don’t have to venture into the unknown.